If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 Madras high court:

-You should definitely stop by if you love Indo-Saracenic architecture.
-You can even sit in on a court session if your family lets you.
+You should stop by if you love Indo-Saracenic architecture.
+If your family lets you, you can even sit in on a court session.

 George Town Markets: